alkhalifas/learn-node/README.md

 1. Explore the code in "operations/blocking.js" and "operations/nonblocking.js".
 For which code will the function moreWork() get executed.
 Why?

+- The file blocking.js contains a try/except block of code that blocks until the file is done reading at which point it can proceed.
+The other file however does not and can continue to execute moreWork().

 One must be careful when writing concurrent scripts in Node.js.
 If actions performed in later stages are related to actions related in previous stages or vice-versa then the program will be in an error state.
 For example, consider the code in "operations/syncdelete.js".